solemansay/quiz-game/README.md

 <img src=assets/questionCount.jpg>

-I created 2 more variables here one that would hold the question counter value (starting at 0) and the other to represent the previous question with the value of the answer array's length -1.
+I created 2 more variables here one that would hold the question counter value (starting at 0) and the other to represent the previous question with the value of the answer's array length -1.
 The function following this is not the most dry that could be possible however, it works!
-I gave each button a variable and then added the text content from the answer array onto each button reaching in and grabbing the index of the first answer array.
+I gave each button a variable and then added the text content from the answer array onto each button reaching in and grabbing the index of the first answer array. this function cycles the questions in the same way therefore synchronizing the questions with the correct answers.